DFE-Digital/get-into-teaching-design-history/app/posts/2024-03-04-subject-page-template.md

 }) }}

 This section can be used for a quote or more information to introduce what teaching this subject includes.
+This section can be used for a quote or more information to introduce what teaching this subject includes.